Huawei: Timeline

+Yale University economist Stephen Roach stated in 2022 that there was no hard evidence to support the allegations of Huawei having a backdoor for industrial espionage other than one arguable instance, which was when UK telecom Vodafone disclosed in 2011 that its Italian fixed line network contained a security vulnerability in its Huawei-installed software.
+Huawei fixed the vulnerability at Vodafone's request.
+There was no report of any suspicious data capture or systems control activity.
+Vodafone was satisfied with the outcome and thereafter increased its reliance on Huawei as an equipment-supplier.

 A 2012 White House-ordered security review found no evidence that Huawei spied for China and said instead that security vulnerabilities on its products posed a greater threat to its users.
 The details of the leaked review came a week after a US House Intelligence Committee report which warned against letting Huawei supply critical telecommunications infrastructure in the United States.

-Huawei has been at the center of espionage allegations over Chinese 5G network equipment.
+Huawei has been at the center of concerns over Chinese involvement in 5G wireless networks.
 In 2018, the United States passed a defense funding bill that contained a passage barring the federal government from doing business with Huawei, ZTE, and several Chinese vendors of surveillance products, due to security concerns.
 The Chinese government has threatened economic retaliation against countries that block Huawei's market access.

 Similarly in November 2018, New Zealand blocked Huawei from supplying mobile equipment to national telecommunications company Spark New Zealand's 5G network, citing a "significant network security risk" and concerns about China's National Intelligence Law.

-In 2019, a report commissioned by the Papua New Guinea (PNG) National Cyber Security Centre, funded by the Australian government, alleged that a data center built by Huawei for the PNG government contained exploitable security flaws.
-Huawei responded that the project "complies with appropriate industry standards and the requirements of the customer."
-The Government of Papua New Guinea has called the data centre a 'failed investment' and attempted to have the loan cancelled.